Cray-HPE/docs-csm/troubleshooting/cfs_sessions_race_condition_test.md

 ```

 Valid values are:

 * `v2` - Uses CFS API version 2
 * `v3` - Uses CFS API version 3 (default)

 **Important considerations for CFS v2**:

-* The global CFS page-size option may be temporarily modified during the test and restored afterward.
+* The global CFS page-size option may be temporarily modified during the test and restored afterwards.
 * The minimum page-size for v2 should be equal to `--max-sessions` to prevent GET request failures.
 * If you specify a `--page-size` value less than `--max-sessions` when using v2, the test will fail with an error.